 Your Sagat-related frustrations are quieted by a knock on the door.
 It’s a little early for company, so maybe it’s a robber or something.
-Ever the optimist, you look for a bat to grab.
+Ever the optimist, you look for a bat to weaponize.
 Then you remember that you play no sports and thus own no bats.

 You take a white crayon instead.
 You’ve never used it, so it’s still pretty sharp.

 Silly you.
 It’s just your buddy, Dinosaur Dracula!
 I guess the usual “vampire sun rules” don’t apply to him?

 “Hey YOUR NAME HERE,” Dino Drac roars.
 “Wanna go to the movies?”